-It is much easier to replace the thermal paste on CPU pins from time to time.
-Which you only need a screwdriver (usually a star, almost all the screws of a computer have the same head), some patience and a bit of skill.
+It is much easier to replace the paste on CPU pins from time to time.
+You only need a screwdriver (usually a star, almost all the screws of a computer have the same head), some patience, and a bit of skill.

 The method or process for a central processor or CPU is as follows for how to clean thermal paste off CPU.

 - The side cover of the computer opens.
-It has no loss, although be careful with some models of boxes that have a fan that carries a cable inside the box.
+Although be careful with some boxes that have a fan that carries a cable inside the box, it has no loss.

 - The Heatsink is removed.
 This point is one of the most delicate since the Heatsink may use screws or pressure flaps.
-In case, if you do not have the experience, it is advisable to go to the official website of the manufacturer of the Heatsink to study what is the method to follow.
+If you do not have the experience, it is advisable to go to the official website of the manufacturer of the Heatsink to study the method to follow.

 - Once the Heatsink is removed, we will have already separated it from the motherboard.
 The Processor can also be removed, removing it from the motherboard carefully (some models have pins that bend with their eyes).

-- The Processor and the Heatsink on the table, we rest them on a padded surface such as a dry cloth or towel.
+- The Processor and the Heatsink on the table.
+We rest them on a padded surface such as a dry microfiber cloth or towel.
 It is not advisable to use hard surfaces to avoid possible problems due to an unexpected hit.

 - Now, carefully, all thermal paste debris from both the CPU and the Heatsink is cleaned.
-For this, alcohol and toilet paper can be used, always being careful not to hit or modify the structure of both components and removing the remaining thermal paste from any recess.
+For this, alcohol and paper towels can be used, always being careful not to hit or modify both components’ structure and remove the remaining paste from any recess.

-- Once both components are clean, they are thoroughly dried (again, carefully), and new thermal paste is applied.
-For this, it is necessary to cover the contact part of the Heatsink with a thin layer of thermal paste, usually a millimetre or less.
-It is essential to mould the paste until it is regular, for example, with the help of a wooden stick or a small piece of paper, using it as a spatula.
+- Once both components are clean, they are thoroughly dried (again, carefully), and a new paste is applied.
+For this, it is necessary to cover the contact part of the Heatsink with a thin layer of paste, usually a millimeter or less.
+It is essential to mold the paste until it is regular, for example, with a wooden stick or a small piece of paper, using it as a spatula.

 It is always advisable to replace the thermal paste in case of removing the Heatsink since when moving it.
 We will be changing the position of the previous paste, and that can lead to areas that are not perfectly covered by the material.